vulkano-rs/vulkano-book/src/graphics_pipeline/pipeline_creation.md

 that we covered in [the vertex input section of the guide](vertex_shader.html).
 Any part of the shape that ends up outside of this rectangle will be discarded.

-The state `ViewportState::viewport_fixed_scissor_irrelevant()` configures the builder so that we use one specific viewport, and that the state of this viewport is *fixed*.
+We configured the pipeline so that we use one specific viewport, and that the state of this viewport is *fixed*.
+It is possible to specify *dynamic states* when creating the pipeline, but since we left those at the default which is empty, there are none.
 This makes it not possible to change the viewport for each draw command, but adds more performance.
 Because we are drawing only one image and not changing the viewport between draws, this is the optimal approach.
 If you wanted to draw to another image of a different size, you would have to create a new pipeline object.
 Another approach would be to use a dynamic viewport, where you would pass your viewport in the command buffer instead.

 > **Note**: If you configure multiple viewports, you can use geometry shaders to choose which
 > viewport the shape is going to be drawn to.
 This topic isn't covered here.